dtinth/i2DX/README.md

 This serves the client files in port 8000.

-Then, `cd` to the application directory and then
+Then, `cd` to the __server__ directory and then

     python server.py

-to start the WebSockets server.
+to start the WebSocket server on port 9876.
+Make sure both ports are accessible from the iPad.

 Then, use your iPad to navigate to

     http://[your ip]:8000/

+If everything works correctly, then it should say "Ready" at the top left.
+If you press a button and it changes to "Disconnected", then the key presses could not get through to OSCulator.
+Fix it and refresh the page and try again.

-and press the buttons and try out the scratches.
+Press the buttons and try out the scratches.
 The OSC messages should show up in OSCulator.
 Then in OSCulator, map the messages to the joystick events and enjoy!

 Additionally, you can also point your iPhone or another iPad to

     http://[your ip]:8000/scratch.html

-to use it as a dedicated scratch controller.
+to use it as a scratch controller.
 I borrowed my friend's iPod Touch for this.
 He also has a mat for his iPod so that it doesn't slip when he plays jubeat or other music games on his iPod.
 Just telling you a story. ;p